-The College of the Extended University at Cal Poly partnered with Archipley's Family Farm, Inc. (AFFI), also know as Archi's Acres to offer a six-week Sustainable Agriculture Training (SAT) certificate program.
-Upon completion, students also earn 17 quarter units of academic credit at Cal Poly State Polytechnic University - Pomona.
+The College of the Extended University at Cal Poly partnered with Archi's Institute for Sustainable Agriculture (AISA), also know as Archi's Acres to offer a six-week Sustainable Agriculture Training (SAT) certificate program.
+Upon completion, students also earn 12-semester units of academic credit at Cal Poly State Polytechnic University - Pomona.

-Archipley's Family Farm, Inc. (AFFI), also know as Archi's Acres, has partnered with the College of the Extended University at Cal Poly to create a six-week Sustainable Agriculture Training (SAT) certificate program.
+Archi's Acres is a USDA-certified organic greenhouse operation.
+Archi's Institute for Sustainable Agriculture (ASSI) partners with the College of the Extended University at Cal Poly to offer a six-week Sustainable Agriculture Training (SAT) certificate program.
 Upon completion, students also earn 17 quarter units of academic credit at Cal Poly State Polytechnic University - Pomona.

 The CAFES Center for Sustainability offers student intern programs, professional development, community workshops and resources for sustainable agriculture.